cleecoloma/reading-notes/Code-201/class-14.md

 ### CSS Transforms
 1. What does a CSS transform allow the developer to do to an element?
+> CSS transform allows the developer to apply visual changes to an element on a web page.
+For example, it can change the element's position, size, and orientation without altering the HTML document
 2. Provide an example of a transform and how you could see that being used on a website.

 ### CSS Transitions and Animations